jrcpulliam/notebook/serosurvey.md

 title: Sero-surveys
 ---

+You can comment on [the tweeted version of this article](https://twitter.com/jd_mathbio/status/1240819955769147392)

 It's time for serious consideration of sero-surveys.

 Lockdown cannot continue forever.
 Governments and societies will be facing tough choices about COVID soon.
 These choices should be made with as much information as possible.